 Net Parent Investment: The net parent investment represents a net balance as the result of various transactions between the Ultramar Diamond Shamrock Logistics Business and Ultramar Diamond Shamrock.
 There are no terms of settlement or interest charges associated with this balance.
 The balance is the result of the Ultramar Diamond Shamrock Logistics Business' participation in Ultramar Diamond Shamrock's central cash management program, wherein all of the Ultramar Diamond Shamrock Logistics Business' cash receipts were remitted to Ultramar Diamond Shamrock and all cash disbursements were funded by Ultramar Diamond Shamrock.
-Other transactions include intercompany transportation, storage and terminalling revenues and related expenses, administrative and support expenses incurred by Ultramar Diamond Shamrock and allocated to the Ultramar Diamond Shamrock Logistics Business, and income taxes.
+Other transactions include intercompany transportation and terminalling revenues and related expenses, administrative and support expenses incurred by Ultramar Diamond Shamrock and allocated to the Ultramar Diamond Shamrock Logistics Business, and income taxes.
 In conjunction with the transfer of the assets and liabilities of the Ultramar Diamond Shamrock Logistics Business to Shamrock Logistics Operations on July 1, 2000, Shamrock Logistics Operations issued limited and general partner interests to various subsidiaries of Ultramar Diamond Shamrock.

 Partnership Equity: Effective July 1, 2000, Shamrock Logistics Operations' partnership equity consists of a 1% general partner interest and a 99% limited partner interest.
-The general partner interest is owned by Riverwalk Logistics, L.P., an indirect subsidiary of Ultramar Diamond Shamrock and the limited partner interest is owned by an affiliate of Ultramar Diamond Shamrock.
+The general partner interest is owned by Riverwalk Logistics, L.P., an indirect subsidiary of Ultramar Diamond Shamrock and the limited partner interest is owned by various subsidiaries and an affiliate of Ultramar Diamond Shamrock.
 In accordance with the partnership agreement, net income is allocated in proportion to ownership interest.
 Distributions of available cash are determined in accordance with the partnership agreement.

-Segment Disclosures: Effective December 31, 1998, Shamrock Logistics Operations adopted Statement of Financial Accounting Standard (SFAS) No. 131, "Disclosures about Segments of an Enterprise and Related Information."
+Segment Disclosures: Effective December 31, 1998, the Ultramar Diamond Shamrock Logistics Business adopted Statement of Financial Accounting Standard (SFAS) No. 131, "Disclosures about Segments of an Enterprise and Related Information."
 This statement established new standards for reporting information about operating segments in annual financial statements and selected information about operating segments in interim financial statements issued to securityholders.
 It also established standards for related disclosures about products and services, geographic areas, and major customers.
-Shamrock Logistics Operations operates in only one segment, the pipeline and terminal segment of the oil and gas industry.
+The Ultramar Diamond Shamrock Logistics Business (predecessor) and now Shamrock Logistics Operations (successor) operate in only one segment, the pipeline and terminal segment of the oil and gas industry.

-Comprehensive Income: Effective March 31, 1998, Shamrock Logistics Operations adopted SFAS No. 130, "Reporting Comprehensive Income," which established standards for reporting comprehensive income and its components.
-Shamrock Logistics Operations has not reported comprehensive income due to the absence of items of other comprehensive income in any period presented.
+Comprehensive Income: Effective March 31, 1998, the Ultramar Diamond Shamrock Logistics Business adopted SFAS No. 130, "Reporting Comprehensive Income," which established standards for reporting comprehensive income and its components.
+Neither the Ultramar Diamond Shamrock Logistics Business nor Shamrock Logistics Operations have reported comprehensive income due to the absence of items of other comprehensive income in any period presented.